jestjs/jest/docs/en/ExpectAPI.md

 `toBe` just checks that a value is what you expect.
 It uses `===` to check strict equality.

-For example, this code will validate some properties of the `beverage` object:
+For example, this code will validate some properties of the `can` object:

 ```js
 const can = {